URBS 150. The Urban Scene (3)

 URBS 690.
 Field Project in Urban Planning (3)

-This course will serve as the Capstone course for the Certificate Program.
-Field projects will be defined and approved prior to the student’s completion of the 4 preceding courses.
-The course will focus on application of Certificate course content to a specific urban-environmental planning problem at the local level in a local city.
-Students will …
+This course will serve as the capstone course for the certificate program.
+Field projects will be defined and approved prior to the student’s completion of the four preceding courses.
+The course will focus on application of certificate course content to a specific urban-environmental planning problem at the local level in a local city.
+Students will be …

 URBS 698.
 Professional Project (3)